 Did you know that there are free lockers for guests to use to safely store your stuff while you’re on the ride?
 They’re not very big, so between the kids and I, we usually have to get more than one.
 You could even bring some flip flops in your park bag and keep your regular park shoes safe and dry in the locker.

 Disney recently installed warming huts across from Grizzly River Run.
 These machines cost $5 for up to five people to dry off at once.
 If your raft has a particularly soggy run, just gather your raftmates to go in with you on this little luxury and get instantly dry and toasty before you continue your day at the Park.
-(These warmers might be seasonal, as they were taken out when the ride went down for refurbishment in January.)

 Do you have any additional tips to stay dry on Grizzly River Run?
 Let me know in the comments below!